Logiqx/gps-details/docs/devices/garmin/review/tested.md

 I will summarise the results as follows:

 - The Forerunner 255 has produced solid results during all sessions - Apr to Dec 2024.
-  - It was during this testing when I discovered how poor standard GPS can be on these watches.
+  - It was during this testing when I discovered that standard GPS can behave poorly.
   - Lengthy investigations into the various activity profiles were also undertaken.
-    - TLDR - Only use windsurf, kitesurf, or other.
+  - TLDR - Only use the activity profiles called windsurf, kiteboard, and other.
 - The EPIX Pro and Fenix 7 Pro have performed just as well as the Forerunner 255.
-- The majority of testing has been using all systems, which has performed well.
+- The majority of testing has been using all systems, which has performed very well.